-In the days before rhythm games required you to splash out on dance mats and plastic guitars, Enix and 989 Studios produced a dance-sim that has stood the test of time.
-Released in 1998, Bust-a-Groove (PS1), at its core, is essentially a game where you tap predetermined buttons in time with the game’s soundtrack.
-However simplistic this sounds, the game piles on so much fun and charm, that it ranks as one of my favourite games of all time.
+Released in 1998 on the PS1, Bust-a-Groove, at its core, is essentially a game where you tap predetermined buttons in time with the soundtrack.
+However simplistic this sounds, it piles on so much fun and charm that it ranks as one of my favourite games of all time.

-From its opening moments, the game’s presentation screams 90’s popular culture: with its scratch-mixed samples and quick video cuts, one can be transported back to a time when MTV actually played music and wasn’t clogged up with reality shows about dopey teenage girls.
-Over-the-top voiceovers and bright colours immediately suck you in, and convince you that you’re about to play a fun game.
+From its opening moments the presentation screams '90s popular culture, scratch-mixed samples and quick video cuts transporting you back to a time when MTV wasn’t clogged up with reality shows about dopey teenage girls.

-Bust-a-Groove may be fun, but don’t make the mistake of thinking that the game is a superficial novelty game – it isn’t.
-To begin, you have the option of choosing one of ten outrageous characters: the fat break-dancing burger-freak Hamm; a creepy, sexually licentious, adult-baby called Kelly; the Capoeira Twins – a pair of dancing aliens lifted straight from the X Files; a 200ft high voguing robot – Robo Z; a school girl called Shorty who dances with her pet mouse, and many others.
+To begin, you have the option of choosing one of ten characters: the fat break-dancing burger-freak Hamm; a creepy, sexually licentious, adult-baby called Kelly; the Capoeira Twins – a pair of dancing aliens lifted straight from the X Files; a 200ft high voguing robot – Robo Z; a school girl called Shorty who dances with her pet mouse, and many others.
 Each character is distinct and unique, with their own bizarre costumes, individual dance routines, and songs that echo the character’s personality.
-Each character ismasterfully rendered using motion-capture to add a sense of natural movement and realism to an otherwise outlandish game.

 After tweaking your fully-editable move set, it’s time to play through the game.
 Whereas modern rhythm games have a tendency to licence songs from existing artists, or provide a substandard cover version of a famous song with the moniker “as made famous by...”, Bust-a-Groove had its own original soundtrack.
 The songs spanned the genres: from Funk to Hip-Hop; Disco to House.
 Each tune was infectious and memorable.
 And if you made a mistake, you weren’t punished for it in the way that you are on later games where you get hit in the ears by a horrible guitar crunch, or are simply kicked off for your ineptitude.
 Instead, your character shakes themselves off like a wet dog, and tries to get back into the rhythm – this feature made the game incredibly accessible.
 Indeed, the difficulty of the button combos performed can be chosen during play as you are given the choice of two options with each line of the song, meaning that a player has control over exactly how difficult they want their experience to be without a leaving the round and tweaking the game’s difficulty settings.